The Finishing Line

-The Finishing Line is a short film produced in 1977 by British Transport Films, warning about the dangers children face on railway lines.
+The Finishing Line is a short film produced in 1977 by British Transport Films and directed by John Krish.
+It was written by Krish and Michael Gilmour.
+It warns about the dangers children face on railway lines.
 Although it is not strictly a public information film, it is often considered to be so by fans of the genre.
-It was broadcast in its entirety several times on television, but was so controversial that it was replaced less than two years later by the slightly less graphic Robbie.
+It was broadcast in its entirety several times on television, but was so controversial that it was replaced less than two years later by the slightly less graphic Robbie (1979).

 It won at least two creative awards: Certificate of Appreciation (Top Category) and Oberhausen Mention at the Festival of Youth Paris.
 The film was also shown in several schools by invitation.

 Plot

-The voice-over of a headmaster tells his students that he knows that some of them have been playing on the railway, and that they should know about the dangers as well as saying this quote "The Railway is not the Game Field".
+The voice-over of a headmaster tells his students that he knows that some of them have been playing on the railway, and that "the railway is not the game field".
 A young boy is sitting on a railway bridge wall.
-As the boy ponders on his thoughts, he pictures a school Sports Day-style event being held on the railway line.
+As the boy ponders on his thoughts, he pictures a school sports day-style event being held on the railway line.
 The rest of the film shows his imagined idea of what would happen, with children being split into four competitive teams to take part in different activities often carried out by young people trespassing on the railway.

 Four "games" are held, in which the children are challenged to break through the fence surrounding the railway line, play a game of "chicken" with the trains and throw things at passing trains.
 Each time, the consequences of these activities are shown, such as one scene where a driver and passenger are left badly injured by broken glass after a child throws a brick through the train window.
-The final task called the "Great Tunnel Walk" is for the children to run (or leisurely stroll/fast walk) through a tunnel, but after they enter, another train approaches from the other end of the Tunnel.
+The final task called the "Great Tunnel Walk" is for the children to run (or leisurely stroll/fast walk) through a tunnel, but after they enter, another train approaches from the other end of the tunnel.
 Only four children cross the end of the tunnel, each of them having sustained serious injuries.
 One boy who crosses the finish line collapses as the overhead speaker announces the final results.

 The film finishes as a group of adults appear and go into the tunnel to carry out the bodies of the dead and injured children, which are then laid out in a long line along the railway track.
 The camera pans out to show all the dead and bloodied children along the track before returning to the boy sitting on the railway bridge wall, who seems to be reconsidering the idea.